 The Ortovox Tour 32 + 7 weighs 7 lbs.
 3 oz.
 It is heavier than most of the airbag packs we tested but not by much.
-It is slightly lighter than our Editors' Choice winner, the Vario 40.
-The biggest reason it's a little heavier is because it's a larger volume pack with a very supportive frame and a ton of features and pockets.
+The Tour is nearly half a pound lighter than the Black Diamond Saga 40 JetForce 7lbs 11 oz) and weighs the same as the smaller volume Editors' Choice winner, Black Diamond Halo 28 JetForce (also 7lbs 3oz).
+The biggest reason for its extra weight is because it's a larger volume pack with a very supportive frame and a ton of features and pockets.
 The other reason is the modular MASS system, which helps make the pack more versatile.
-So while it is a heavier compared with the other larger but not quite as big volume packs, the Tour 32 + 7 is 6 oz heavier than the Mammut Ride RAS 30L and 7 oz heavier than the Backcountry Access Float 32.
+So while it is a heavier compared with the other larger but not quite as big volume packs, the Tour 32 + 7 is 6 oz heavier than the Mammut Ride Removable Protection 30L and 7 oz heavier than the Backcountry Access Float 32.

 — Ian Nicholson